tink-ab/tink-link-ios/Examples/HeadlessExample/README.md

 3. Add a `link-demo://tink`) to the [list of redirect URIs under your app's settings](https://console.tink.com/overview).

 ## Configuration
-Before running the example project open `AppDelegate.swift` and configure the following:
+Before running the sample project open `AppDelegate.swift` and configure the following:

 1. Configure `Tink` with your client ID.
     ```swift